District Council of Robe

 |District Council of Robe - All industries||2016|

-The major differences between the weekly income of the in District Council of Robe and South Australia were:
+The major differences between the weekly income of the local workers in the District Council of Robe and South Australia were:

 - A larger percentage of local workers who earned $500 - $649 (13.5% compared to 9.2%)